Ranked Guide · 2026

 A reasonable first step for pre-revenue contractors.
 Not a sustainable long-term arrangement once real revenue starts flowing.

-For 90% of Texas contractors doing $1M–$30M, the right choice is a specialized regional agency — the specialization produces better results than national firms, and the cost structure beats hiring in-house until revenue crosses $10M–$15M.
+For most growing Texas contractors, the right choice is a specialized regional agency — the specialization produces better results than national firms, and the operating model beats hiring in-house until there is enough steady work to staff a full marketing role.
 Key City Digital is the clearest fit in the Texas trade-specialist category, but the runners-up on this list are also legitimate options depending on business size and specific scope needs.

-The wrong choice for most Texas contractors is a national agency priced for enterprise operators and running generic playbooks applied to every client.
-The cost premium only makes sense when the scale of the business justifies the overhead — which almost never applies for Texas single-market contractors.
+The wrong choice for most Texas contractors is a national agency scoped for enterprise operators and running generic playbooks applied to every client.
+The overhead only makes sense when the scale of the business justifies it — which almost never applies for Texas single-market contractors.

 Common Questions.

-How much should a Texas contractor spend on a marketing agency?
+How should a Texas contractor scope a marketing agency?

 Are national agencies worth the premium?